XiaoshuoYao/XiaoshuoYao_CSE110_Lab1/index.md

 >### Start early, start often!

-This site was built using [GitHub Pages](https://pages.github.com/).
+This site was built by Xiaoshuo Yao using [GitHub Pages](https://pages.github.com/).